anytizer/open-ideas/README.md

 * Are you a student?

 Just pick up one of the ideas from my list and start developing yourself.
-Optionally, please let me know the idea that you have picked, so that in the future, I can manage what is happening to my open ideas.
+Optionally, please let me know the idea that you have picked up, so that in the future, I can manage what is happening to my open ideas.
 And even link them back to your project.

-Thank you for your understanding.

-If you have anything to suggest, improve on these ideas, please do.
+If you have anything to suggest, add or improve on these ideas; please do.

-## Disclaimer
-The linking of the projects are not of commercial values.